Great Smoky Mountains National Park

 In recent years, Swain County has focused on revitalizing its economy through tourism and outdoor recreation.
 The county is home to part of the Great Smoky Mountains National Park, making it a popular destination for hikers, campers, and nature enthusiasts.
 The town of Bryson City, the county seat, has also become a hub for outdoor activities such as whitewater rafting and fishing.
 Despite the challenges it has faced throughout its history, Swain County continues to thrive as a beautiful and vibrant community.

-This timeline provides a concise overview of the key events in the history of Swain County, North Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Swain County, North Carolina.

 • 1871: Swain County is established from parts of Jackson County and Macon County.